CU-DBMI/set-presentations/dev-time-and-value/README.md

-For development presentation slides previews:
+# Development Time and Value: Cytomining All-hands Presentation

+Expects local availability of [Quarto](https://quarto.org/docs/) and [decktape](https://github.com/astefanutti/decktape) for development work.

+## Development

+Use the following command to help render slides within a browser window:
-- `quarto preview presentation/dev-time-and-value.qmd --render slides`
+`quarto preview presentation/dev-time-and-value.qmd --render slides`

+## Rendering

-For exporting the slides to a PDF:
+Use the following steps to render the `qmd` file as a PDF.

-- `quarto render presentation/dev-time-and-value.qmd -t revealjs`
+1. Render the content using revealjs through quarto: `quarto render presentation/dev-time-and-value.qmd -t revealjs`
-- `decktape reveal presentation/dev-time-and-value.html presentation/presentation.pdf`
+2. Use decktape to render a PDF from the html content: `decktape reveal presentation/dev-time-and-value.html  presentation/dev-time-and-value-cytomining-all-hands.pdf`